What Is The Personal Injury Claims Process?

 Gathering Evidence To Support Your Claim

-• Medical records that provide details on your injuries
+• Medical records that provide details on your injuries and what treatment you’ve received for them.

 Assessing Your Injuries And Getting Medical Care